JohnGiorgi/CSC412-2506-course-notes/docs/lectures/week_2.md

 - **Compute probabilities**: When all nodes are either observed or marginalized the result is a single number which is the probability of the configuration.
 - **Inference**: Compute expectations of some things given others which are observed or marginalized.
 - **Learning**: Set the parameters of the joint distribution given some (partially) observed data to maximize the probability of seeing the data.

+!!! tip
+    I believe "configuration" means the likelihood of all the variables of our model taking on some set of specific values.

 ### Goals of a Probabilistic Model